airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 Default: *none*\
 Context: server config, virtual host

-By default, `mod_gnutls` uses the DH parameters included with GnuTLS corresponding to the security level of the configured private keys if compiled with GnuTLS 3.5.6 or newer, and the ffdhe2048 DH group as defined in RFC 7919, Appendix A.1 otherwise.
+By default `mod_gnutls` uses the DH parameters included with GnuTLS corresponding to the security level of the configured private keys.

 If you need to use different DH parameters, you can provide a PEM file containing them in PKCS \#3 encoding using this option.
 Please see the